smcclab/smc-course/_workshops/08-synthesis-2.md

 ## Things to think about

-- there _is_ still an AV diary entry due this week, even though this week's workshop slot will actually be filled by your [LENS demo]({% link _deliverables/02-demo-day.md %})

 - since Extempore's analogue synth is based around the exact same concepts as a hardware (or software) modular synth, have a look at some of the many YouTube videos on patch design & modular synthesis and try and re-create that sound